Model-robust standardization in stepped wedge cluster randomized trials

 Figure \ref{fig:data_fig} (a) presents the estimated treatment effects on PTSD symptom scores using both MRS and Coef estimators across working models (W1) through (W6), along with an unadjusted method (UNADJ).
 Each panel corresponds to one of the four estimands: h-iATE, h-cATE, v-iATE, and v-cATE.
 Point estimates and 95\% confidence intervals are shown for each estimator.
-Across all working models, MRS estimators are consistent for each estimand, showing robustness to working model specification.
-In contrast, Coef estimators vary more substantially across models.
+Across all working models, MRS estimates carry similar magnitude for each estimand, showing robustness to working model specification.
+In contrast, Coef estimates vary more substantially across models.
 Under GEE (W1-W1), Coef estimators align closely with h-iATE which is consistent with simulation results in Section \ref{simu_cont:res}.
 Across panels, the individual-average MRS estimators (h-iATE and v-iATE) show similar results, as do the cluster-average MRS estimators (h-cATE and v-cATE).
-However, the MRS estimators differ between individual-average and cluster-average, suggesting the presence of informative cluster size.
-Although the informative cluster size tests reported in Web Appendix \ref{ics:dat_analysis} are not statistically significant at the \(0.05\) level, this study may not also be designed to have adequate power to test for informative cluster size (and hence the test could serve as partial evidence).
-Among linear mixed models (W3-W7), Coef estimators tend to be close to zero, indicating a potential underestimation of the treatment effect.
+However, the MRS estimators differ between individual-average and cluster-average, suggesting the presence of informative sizes.
+Although the tests reported in Web Appendix P are not statistically significant at the \(0.05\) level, this study may not also be designed to have adequate power for this test (and hence the test could at most serve as partial evidence).
+Among linear mixed models (W3-W6), Coef estimates shows larger bias for the v-cATE than for the other estimands.
 As an illustrative example, under working model (W4), a linear mixed model with a cluster-level random effect and a period-specific treatment effect, the MRS estimator produced estimates of 1.448 for h-iATE, 1.371 for h-cATE, 1.425 for v-iATE, and 2.486 for v-cATE.
-The Coef estimator under the same model produced slightly higher estimates: 1.767 for h-iATE, 1.745 for h-cATE, and 1.728 for both v-iATE and v-cATE.
+The Coef estimator under the same model produced different estimates: 1.767 for h-iATE, 1.745 for h-cATE, and 1.728 for both v-iATE and v-cATE.
 Consistent with simulation findings in Section \ref{simu_cont:res}, the UNADJ estimator is close to MRS but is associated with wider confidence intervals.